Benton Harbor, Michigan: Points of interest

-Sites of interest in Benton Harbor are Shiloh House, built in 1910, which served as the administration building and men's dormitory for the House of David colony, a communal religious group; Morton House (on Morton Hill), built in 1849 by Eleazar Morton, which now houses a museum; Jean Klock Park on Lake Michigan; and the Golf Club at Harbor Shores.
+Sites of interest in Benton Harbor are Shiloh House, built in 1910, which served as the administration building and men's dormitory for the House of David colony, a communal religious group; Morton House (on Morton Hill), built in 1849 by Eleazar Morton, which now houses a museum; nearby is Sarett Nature Center, a 300-acre wildlife sanctuary which offers trails, an interpretative building, and classes; Jean Klock Park on Lake Michigan; and the Golf Club at Harbor Shores.
 In neighboring Benton Township is the Benton Harbor Fruit Market, which replaced the fruit market in the "flats" area of Benton Harbor, which was torn down during an urban renewal project in 1967.

-The main shopping center is The Orchards Mall.

 Sports

 An American Basketball Association team (ABA), the Twin City Ballers, played in Benton Harbor for a few games in November 2006, but left the city due to poor attendance at games.
 Another ABA team, the Lake Michigan Admirals, began play in 2009.
 The Admirals switched from the ABA to join the Premiere Basketball League for the 2012 season.

 Jack Dempsey defended his heavyweight title on September 6, 1920, in Benton Harbor, defeating Billy Miske.

 The city hosts the Maytag Ironman 70.3 Steelhead triathlon, a qualifying event for the Ironman 70.3 World Championship.

 The city is the birthplace of Iris Kyle, the most successful professional bodybuilder ever, with ten overall Ms. Olympia wins and two heavyweight wins, along with seven Ms. International wins and one heavyweight win.